 And last week, he notified me that the book had been published!
 That evening, I sat on my couch and read through the entire book, smiling the biggest smiles I’ve had in awhile.
 It was an absolute thrill to see MY WRITING in print in a published book.
 It so happens that I’ve admired this series, too, ever since Pete Enns’s Telling God’s Story: A Parents’ Guide to Teaching the Bible was published.
 I read that book and loved it – it was unlike any other children’s Bible guide I’d seen before.

 My other exciting opportunity is that I’ve been contracted to provide online writing tutor services with the Well-Trained Mind Academy!
-My profile is on this page (scroll down a bit), and I’ve been working with my first student since the beginning of September.
+I’ve been working with my first student since the beginning of September.
 This online academy that serves middle school and high school home educators has been in existence for four years.
 Every so often, I would look at the course offerings; and from recent expansions, it was obvious that it is growing exponentially.
 No wonder – the courses listed are top-notch with top-notch instructors, and the variety has grown!
 As would have been expected because of the book it is named after, it contains a lot of literature and history courses.
 But many science, math, art, and music courses have been added in the short time it has existed.
 I would LOVE to have had many of these courses in high school because of the way they are taught.
 Anyway, so yep, I am quite honoured to be one of the tutors!! (although I have to add that I was TERRIFIED of learning all the technology that goes into conducting online sessions.
 It took me a few training sessions, but I finally got the basic structure in my head.)